I’ve been working in legal, professional services, and other service-based marketing for a long time.

-I had a good experience as well when I started my sales job.
+I had a great experience when I started my sales job.
 I was sent away for two weeks to the home office in Dayton for intense sales training.
-When you immerse yourself in that kind of a learning environment for that long, it is amazing what you discover about yourself…the good, the bad and the things you definitely need to change in your approach.
+When you immerse yourself in that kind of a learning environment for that long, it is amazing what you discover about yourself…the good, the bad and the things you definitely need to change about your approach.

 I can still remember the day we were recorded using just audio.
 Video came later.
 Oh my, did I ever talk fast!
 We had all become friends at that point, so it was easy to chuckle at ourselves and one another.
 The best part about that is that I then knew what I needed to do to get better.
 Had I not had intense sales training, I might have actually stood in front of my potential clients with my 20-something exuberance and passion, and set the world record for fast-talking because I was so excited.
 I still have that same passion, but I don’t talk as fast.

-The 1st step is to understand that Sales and Selling are not dirty words.
-It should help if you think about them this way:
+The 1st step is to understand that sales and selling are not dirty words.
+It should help if you think about them the way I do:

 Selling is a natural extension of a conversation you have with a potential client.
 If you learn to ask questions and sincerely listen to the answers, then follow up with solutions or ideas that fit what you’ve just heard, then you never have to worry about ‘closing’ a deal.

 If you adopt this perspective or attitude, then you will actually realize this sales or business development process is something to be admired and respected.
 How could it not be when it involves a conversation with someone that results in your ability to truly help them?

 As always, I’d love to have you share your thoughts.
 How comfortable are you with sales and business development, both the terms and the practices?